MicrosoftDocs/sdk-api/sdk-api-src/content/webservices/ne-webservices-ws_xml_canonicalization_property_id.md

 ### -field WS_XML_CANONICALIZATION_PROPERTY_OUTPUT_BUFFER_SIZE

 A <b>ULONG</b> that specifies the size of the buffer in which canonical bytes are accumulated.
 Once at least this
-          many bytes are generated, or canonicalization is ended by a call to <a href="https://msdn.microsoft.com/5cacad47-8581-4713-96cb-3b3a863e6327">WsEndReaderCanonicalization</a>
-          or <a href="https://msdn.microsoft.com/169f971e-0cd2-44e7-81fc-059cc3cd357d">WsEndWriterCanonicalization</a>, the canonical bytes are written to the output specified at the start of canonicalization.
+          many bytes are generated, or canonicalization is ended by a call to <a href="https://msdn.microsoft.com/5cacad47-8581-4713-96cb-3b3a863e6327">WsEndReaderCanonicalization</a>or <a href="https://msdn.microsoft.com/169f971e-0cd2-44e7-81fc-059cc3cd357d">WsEndWriterCanonicalization</a>, the canonical bytes are written to the output specified at the start of canonicalization.
 If this is not specified, a default buffer size of 1024 is used.